michellesklee/wedfuly_recommender/README.md

 The goal of this project was to build a recommender that facilitates the process of wedding planners suggesting vendors to their clients.
 For the first part of this project, I focused on florists with the goal of training a model to meaningfully cluster floral arrangements (bridal bouquets specifically).

 ## Data Collection
-1. Images of bridal bouquets collected online from florists in Colorado (n = 387) - train set
+Images of bridal bouquets collected online (train set: 2897, test set: 637)
-2. Images from Wedfuly florists (n = 115) - test set
-3. Unseen images collected online (n = 40) - validation set

 ## Image Processing
 1. Cropped bouquets from images
 2. Centered bouquets and cropped images to square
 3. Resized images to 100x100
 4. Converted to RGB
+5. Augmentation: LR, UD

 ## Convolutional Autoencoder